-Script volumes for the Retail and Employer Group segment membership increased to approximately 58 million in the 2012 quarter, up approximately 19% versus scripts of approximately 49 million in the 2011 quarter.
-The year-over-year increase primarily reflects growth associated with higher average medical membership for the 2012 quarter than in the 2011 quarter.
+Script volumes for the Retail and Employer Group segment membership increased to approximately 59 million in the 2012 quarter, up approximately 15% versus scripts of approximately 51 million in the 2011 quarter.
+For the 2012 period, script volumes for the Retail and Employer Group segment membership increased to approximately 117 million, up approximately 16% versus scripts of approximately 101 million in the 2011 period.
+The year-over-year increase primarily reflects growth associated with higher average medical membership for the 2012 quarter and period than in the 2011 quarter and period.